pyglet/pyglet/doc/programming_guide/windowing.rst

 Window style
 ^^^^^^^^^^^^

-Non-fullscreen windows can be created in one of four styles: default, dialog, tool or borderless.
-Examples of the appearances of each of these styles under Windows and Mac OS X 10.4 are shown below.
+Non-fullscreen windows can be created in one of six styles: default, dialog, tool, borderless, transparent, or overlay.
+Transparent and overlay windows are only implemented for Windows, not Mac OS X. Examples of the appearances of each of these styles under Windows and Mac OS X 13.2 are shown below.

     .. list-table::
         :header-rows: 1